DocuWare/Intellix/doc/installation_en.md

 If you are using a newly set up SQL Server, you can configure the database using a PowerShell script that you run locally on the database server machine.
 You may need to copy the Intelligent Indexing setup files to the computer with the database server.

+The script will restart the database server.
+If you do not want to do this or if you have to adapt the setup to your situation, the [Appendix](#manual-setup-of-the-database-server) contains an overview of the required steps and how they can be performed manually in SQL Server Management Studio.

-In a PowerShell, execute the following script there as administrator in the installation directory.
+In a PowerShell, execute the following script on the computer with the database server as administrator in the installation directory.
 If you have just installed SQL Server Express, execute the following commands __in a new PowerShell window__:

 ```powershell
 # Nur nötig, falls die Powershell execution policy nicht 'Unrestricted' ist